What is Amyotrophic Lateral Sclerosis?

 Fibrillations:

-• Muscle Fiber Activity: When muscle fibers are irritated or damaged, they can produce tiny contractions, detected by the EMG needle.
+• Muscle Fiber Activity: When muscle fibres are irritated or damaged, they can produce tiny contractions, detected by the EMG needle.

 • Indicates Nerve Damage: Fibrillations are a sign of underlying nerve damage.